wavemaker/docs/learn/app-development/custom-widgets/create-prefab-with-partials.md

 ## Creating Partials

-As of Wavemaker 10.6.9, we have added support for Partials to be created inside Prefab projects.
+As of WaveMaker 10.6.9, we have added support for Partials to be created inside Prefab projects.
 This allows Users to create even more powerful Prefabs.
 The following types of Partials can be created.

 ![PartialTypes](/learn/assets/partialTypes.png)